BASIC NEEDS

 - Expression

-Verbally expressing my genuine feelings and needs.
+Verbally stating my feelings and needs.

-"I feel ________________ because/and I have a need to/for ________________."
+"I feel ________________ because I have a need to/for ________________."

-- Making Requests
+- Requests

-Requesting help with getting my needs met.
+Making a request for help getting my needs met.

 "Would you be willing to help me get my need for ________________ met by ________________?"

-I am totally okay with receiving a "no" to my request,
+I am totally okay with receiving a "no" to my request.

-I am willing to keep asking around until I find someone, who can help me meet my need or direct me to the right resource.
+I am willing to keep asking around until I find someone, who can help meet my need or direct me to the right resource.

 - Appreciation